Frequently Asked Questions

 How much do you charge, and what services do you offer?

-You’ll find all of my costings on the Services page of my website: http://www.knowyourdogdevon.com/services.
 Any appointments further than 10 miles from where I am based are also subject to an area specific call-out fee.

 What behavioural issues do you help with?